theikalman/ServletJSPMVC/README.md

 ServletJSPMVC
 =============

-Simple sample of Java Servlet and JSP web apps using MVC pattern
+Simple sample for Java Servlet and JSP web apps using MVC pattern

 This simple project is about:
 - Listener